 The numbers are really big.
-So much so that according to Pininfarina, the Battista will be the most powerful car ever designed, and will deliver a level of performance that is unachievable today in any road-legal sports car featuring an internal combustion engine.
+So much so that according to Pininfarina, the Battista will be the most powerful car ever designed, and will deliver a level of performance that is unachievable today in any road-legal sports car featuring an Internal Combustion Engine.

-Poaching is a common practice in auto industry when it comes to developing a new product or a brand.
-For Automobili Pininfarina, Michael Perschke is not the only person Pininfarina poached from VW Group.
+Poaching is a common practice in the auto industry when it comes to developing a new product or a brand.
+For Automobili Pininfarina, Michael Perschke is not the only person the brand poached from VW Group.
 Dr. Christian Jung, who initially worked for Mission E, joined Pininfarina in 2018 as a Chief Technical Officer.
 The team also includes people from other German and British brands, who all have worked together to create a fantastic looking electric hypercar.

 While there are enough air ducts, the character lines are limited.
 A line from the door climbs over the rear wheel arch and around the rear wing.
 At the rear, the charging port adds a level of drama as it pulsates to indicate the Battista’s charge status.